-Oceans adjacent to large urban areas, or "urban oceans", are the final repositories of pollutants from a myriad of point and nonpoint sources of human waste (1).
+Oceans adjacent to large urban areas, or "urban oceans", are the final repositories of pollutants from a myriad of point and non-point sources of human waste (1).
 Pollutants are transported to the urban ocean by surface water runoff (1-4), discharge of treated sewage through submarine outfalls (5), wet and dry deposition of airborne pollutants (6), and submarine discharge of contaminated groundwater (7).
-Until recently, effluent from sewage treatment plants was often the primary source of urban coastal pollution, including nutrients, pathogens, pesticides, and heavy metals (8).
-However, pollutant loading from many sewage treatment plants has declined over the past several decades because of improvements in civil infrastructure (e.g., separation of the storm and sanitary sewer systems to prevent combined sewer overflows), pollutant source control, and disposal/treatment technology (9).
+Until recently, effluent from sewage treatment plants was often the primary source of urban coastal pollution -- including nutrients, pathogens, pesticides, and heavy metals (8).
+However, pollutant loading from many sewage treatment plants has declined over the past several decades due to improvements in civil infrastructure (e.g., separation of the storm and sanitary sewer systems to prevent combined sewer overflows), pollutant source control, and disposal/treatment technology (9).
 As a result, surface water runoff, in many cases, has supplanted sewage treatment plants as the primary source of pollutant loading to the urban ocean (3, 10).

-The focus of this study is the coastal water quality impact of surface water runoff during storms, or "stormwater runoff", from an urban watershed in southern California.
+The focus of this study is the coastal water quality impact of surface water runoff during storms -- or "storm water runoff" -- from an urban watershed in southern California.
 The study was motivated by several considerations.
-First, beneficial use designations for the coastal ocean in southern California apply year-round and, consequently, watershed managers are legally required to develop stormwater management plans for reducing wet-weather impairments of the coastal ocean (11).
-The impact of stormwater runoff on coastal water quality is of particular concern in arid regions such as southern California because, on an annual basis, a large percentage (>99.9% according to Reeves et al. (2) and >95% according to Schiff et al. (10)) of the surface water runoff and associated pollution flows into the ocean during a few storms in the winter.
+First, beneficial use designations for the coastal ocean in southern California apply year-round and, consequently, watershed managers are legally required to develop storm water management plans for reducing wet-weather impairments of the coastal ocean (11).
+The impact of storm water runoff on coastal water quality is of particular concern in arid regions like southern California because, on an annual basis, a large percentage (> 99.9% according to Reeves et al. (2) and > 95% according to Schiff et al. (10)) of the surface water runoff and associated pollution flows into the ocean during a few storms in the winter.
 Second, while recreational use of the coastal ocean in southern California is lighter in the winter, compared to the summer, winter ocean recreation is still very common, particularly among surfers who surf the large waves that often accompany storm events (R. Wilson, personal communication).
-Third, to the extent that particles in stormwater runoff are associated with pathogens and other contaminants, their discharge to the ocean during storms may serve as a source of near-shore pollution that persists long after the storm season is over (10, 12).
-Finally, in many urban watersheds in southern California and elsewhere, the flow of stormwater runoff is highly regulated by civil infrastructure (e.g., dams) designed to minimize flood potential and maximize water reclamation.
-As will be demonstrated later in this paper, the regulated nature of stormwater runoff implies that the ocean discharge of stormwater runoff from urban watersheds can occur days after the cessation of rain, when the potential for human exposure to pathogens by marine recreational contact is significant.
+Third, to the extent that particles in storm water runoff are associated with pathogens and other contaminants, their discharge to the ocean during storms may serve as a source of near shore pollution that persists long after the storm season is over (10, 12).
+Finally, in many urban watersheds in southern California and elsewhere, the flow of storm water runoff in urban watersheds is highly regulated by civil infrastructure (e.g., dams) designed to minimize flood potential and maximize water reclamation.
+As will be demonstrated later in this paper, the regulated nature of storm water runoff implies that the ocean discharge of storm water runoff from urban watersheds can occur days after the cessation of rain, when the potential for human exposure to pathogens by marine recreational contact is significant.